 Address: 530 E 19th Ave, Denver, CO 80203 | 720-772-7843

-How To Get In: Go inside Frozen Matter, head to the back, find the walk-in freezer door, ring the bell, and wait.
+How To Get In: Go inside Frozen Matter, head to the back, find the walk-in freezer door, turn on the light switch, and wait.

 Opened the day after Prohibition was lifted, The Cruise Room is the oldest speakeasy in Denver still in operation.

 The interior features Art Deco décor preserved since they opened and a jazz soundtrack, making you feel like you stepped into the 1930s.